hmsvigle/InterviewQns/Kubernetes-Qns.md

 1. How PV & PVC binds ?
 	- ClassName, ReclaimPolicy & AccessMode
 	- persistentVolumeReclaimPolicy
+1.1 What is Static & Dynamic Persistent Volume ?
+  * If PV is created first & PVC is created next to bind to that PV --> Static PV
+  * If only PVC is deployed & configured the same into Deployment/Pod.
+Which automatically deploys a PV & binds to PVC. ==> Dynamic PV

 Parameters based on which pV & PVC binds to each other ?

 2. What is a storageClass ?